The ministry of counseling and caring

 To ensure the security of our patients, you will only be able to obtain this information at the information desk inside our main lobby.
 We will provide you with a room number and a map.
 Additional help can be provided by our chaplaincy services, which can be reach during normal business hours at 704-384-4168.
 If it is after hours, please call our hospital's main line at 704-384-4000.

-For more information on the pastoral services offered at Presbyterian Medical Center, please call 704-384-4168.
+For more information on the spiritual care services offered at Presbyterian Medical Center, please call 704-384-4168.